Assign user access

 - Basic permissions management: Set permissions to either full access or read-only.

-- Role-based access control (RBAC): Set granular permissions by defining roles, assigning Azure AD user groups to the roles, and granting the user groups access to device groups.
+- Role-based access control (RBAC): Set granular permissions by defining roles, assigning Microsoft Entra user groups to the roles, and granting the user groups access to device groups.
 For more information on RBAC, see Manage portal access using role-based access control.

 If you have already assigned basic permissions, you may switch to RBAC anytime.
 Consider the following before making the switch:

-- Users with full access (users that are assigned the Global Administrator or Security Administrator directory role in Azure AD), are automatically assigned the default Defender for Endpoint administrator role, which also has full access.
-Additional Azure AD user groups can be assigned to the Defender for Endpoint administrator role after switching to RBAC.
+- Users with full access (users that are assigned the Global Administrator or Security Administrator directory role in Microsoft Entra ID), are automatically assigned the default Defender for Endpoint administrator role, which also has full access.
+Additional Microsoft Entra user groups can be assigned to the Defender for Endpoint administrator role after switching to RBAC.
 Only users assigned to the Defender for Endpoint administrator role can manage permissions using RBAC.

 - Users that have read-only access (Security Readers) will lose access to the portal until they are assigned a role.
-Note that only Azure AD user groups can be assigned a role under RBAC.
+Note that only Microsoft Entra user groups can be assigned a role under RBAC.

 - After switching to RBAC, you will not be able to switch back to using basic permissions management.